 Did you Know?
 If you have owned your flat for more than two years and then change the ownership of the flat to you and your partner or spouse you cannot claim a right to a statutory lease extension until you and your partner or spouse have been registered as joint owners for at least two years, irrespective of your previous sole ownership.

 Did you know?
 If you are buying a flat and do not want to wait until you have been registered as owner for two years before claiming the right to extend the lease your seller can claim the right – assuming he or she is qualified to do so – and assign the benefit of the claim to you upon completion of the purchase, so that you can complete the lease extension process.
 If you are getting a mortgage to buy the flat this will be subject to your mortgagee’s agreement for the purchase to complete before the lease has been extended.

-Whether you are a freeholder who would like to know more about this subject generally, or you have received a notice of claim from a leaseholder and would like specific advice, Judith Winward will be pleased to help you.
-She is experienced in acting for both landlords and leaseholders in statutory lease extension claims and works closely with our Residential Property team in this complex area of law.
-She can be contacted on 01206 217039 if you would like to speak to her or make an appointment to see her.
+Whether you are a freeholder who would like to know more about this subject generally, or you have received a notice of claim from a leaseholder and would like specific advice, Naomi Baker will be pleased to help you.
+Naomi has experience in acting on lease extensions as well as all other matters relating to leasehold property throughout Essex and will be happy to guide you through the process.
+She can be contacted on 01206 217035 or by email on email@example.com if you would like to speak to her or make an appointment to see her.